SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-02/2021-03-12-trelaine-transition.md

 > BUT ENOUGH OF THIS.
 THERE WILL BE PLENTY OF TIME FOR HISTORY LESSONS WHEN YOU ARE ONE OF THE SLEEPLESS UNDEAD.

-<I>While McCOY attempts to cool his temper, AVAELLE, pizza now in hand, speaks calmly.</i>
+<I>While TRELAINE attempts to cool his temper, AVAELLE, pizza now in hand, speaks calmly.</i>

 ### AVAELLE ###